jmcook1186/RemoteIceSurfaceAnalyser/README.md

 Note that despite the LUT approach, the snicar retrieval is computatonally expensive and would ideally be run on some HPC resource.
 We are using a Microsoft Azure F72 Linux Data Science Machine with 72 cores to distribute the processing, which enables the retrieval function to complete in 7 minutes per tile.
 Increasing the size of the LUT increases the computation time significantly.
 Currently the LUT comprises 2058 individual snicar runs, produced by running snicar with all possible combinations of 6 grain sizes, 7 densities, 7 dust concentrations and 7 algal concentrations.

 ### Missing pixel interpolation
 Images where pixels have been masked out using the CloudMask (the sensivity of which is controlled by the user-defined variable cloudCoverThreshold) can have those pixels infilled using 2D nearest neighbour interpolation by toggling the "interpolate_cloud" option in the template.
-JC still has a design decision to make as to whether this function is applied as part of the main workflow and therefore applied to the dataarrays before they are masked and collated into the dataset that is then saved to netcdf as a model output, or alternatively whether this function is offered as an offline post-processing tool.
+However, this is very slow, and as an alternative, the cloudy pixels can be infilled using the layer median.
+The median-infill is the version used in the current version to make the code run in an acceptable amount of time.

 ### Missing date interpolation

 There is an option to toggle interpolation on/off.
 If interpolation is toggled on, the script will use pixel-wise linear interpolation to generate synthetic datasets for each missing date in the time series.
 Dates may be missing from the time series sue to a lack of overpass or a data quality issue such as excessive cloud cover.
 The interpolation function identifies these missing tiles, then identifies the most recent and nearest future dates where a valid dataset was acquired.
 It then applies a point-to-point linear regression between the values in each pixel in the past image and the corresponding pixel in the future image.
 The pixel values are then predicted using the regression equation for the missing dates.
 Recommend also scanning through the images manually after interpolation because occasionally interpolating pixels that were cloud-free in the past and cloudy in the future or vice versa can lead to unrealistic interpolation results.
 Anomalous dates should be manually discarded or alternatively the interpolation function could be run as a standalone with "good" past and future tiles manually selected.

 ### Energy Balance Modelling

 TOGGLED OFF BY DEFAULT

 There is an option to toggle energy balance modelling on/off.
 If this is toggled on, the albedo calculated using the Liang et al. (2000) formula is used as an input to drive a Python implementation of the Brock and Arnold (2000) point-surface energy balance model.
 By default, all available processing cores are used to distribute this task using the multiprocessing package.
 Currently, the other meteorological variabes are hard-coded constants - an obvious to-do is to make these variables that are grabbed from a LUT for the specific day/tile being processed.
 This is more computatonally expensive than the classification and albedo computations but cheaper than the snicar parameter retrievals.
 It is feasible to run the processing pipeline with energy-balance toggled on locally on a well spec'd laptop in about 100 minutes per tile.
 For large runs it is recommended to use an HPC resource to accelerate this function (takes about 12 mins on 64 core VM), especially if both the energy balance and snicar param retrievals are toggled on (in which case ~70 mins per tile).
 The outputs from this function are melt rate in mm w.e./day.
 The total melt over the tile is also returned.

+# Outputs

+### Maps
+A specific tile on a specific date has associated with it several variables of interest, including albedo, surface class, grain size, ice density, dust concentration, algae concentration.
+Each of these variables is mapped over a 5490 x 5490 pixel grid, as per the original Sentinel-2 image.
+Each of these variables is therefore stored as a 5490 x 5490 array of values.
+These are stored in an xarray dataset with common cartographic and georeferencing attributes, dimensions and coordinates but unique values.
+For ach individual tile. the values on each date are collated into a single large NetCDF file.
+These files are large - a single month for a single tile occupies ~ 30GB of memory - one summer's data for a single tile occupies ~90GB.

+From April 2020, these data are optionally downsampled.
+By default this is to 3-day temporal resolution, but this can be changed easily in the template file.
+This was deemed to be an acceptable trade-off between memory requirements and resolution.
+Five tiles can be analysed over 5 years of the Sentinel-2 record in 750GB of storage space using the 3-day resolution, whereas 1-day resolution data occupied 2.3 TB.

+### Summary Data
+Because of the large size of the maps described above, summary datasets are also saved as NetCDFs.
+These include descriptive metrics for each tile on each date, including the mean, standard deviationand frequency for each variable.
+These are small files that only contain these summary metrics, not the original dataset.

+Note that these data are opened using xarray's open_dataarray() function, not open_dataset().

+### Metadata
+There is a range of metadata output by the scripts, including text files detailing the model configuration, lists of tile/date that were analysed, those that were rejected by image quality control, and those generated by the interpolation function.
+These help to record the precise conditons under which the script was run.

-### Cloud interpolation
+### Plotting

-The option to interpolate over individual pixels that are NaNs due to cloud masking is available in the template file but is not currently functional.
-Eventually this will provide nearest-neighbour style interpolation over missing pixels to give a spatially unbroken scene.
+Plotting is available via a specific external script that accesses the main output NetCDF files and returns jpeg images of user-defined variables on given dates.

 ## Troubleshooting